php/policies/feature-proposals.rst

 - A link to the Wiki page of the RFC.
 - A link to the discussion thread.
-- The number of votes to cast, in case of a multi-vote RFC.
+- A notice if there are multiple votes to cast, as each requires a separate form submission.
 - The exact date and time the vote will end, with minute precision and timezone.

 The end of the vote MUST additionally be specified in the voting widget on the